-Figure 10.
-Test Circuit for Performance Curves
+Figure 8.
+Test Circuit for Performances Curves

+OPERATION

-OPERATION POWER SUPPLY MONITOR
+POWER SUPPLY MONITOR

-The ADE7761A continuously monitors the power supply (V{DD}) with its on-chip, power supply monitor.
-If the supply is less than 4 V \pm 5%, the ADE7761A goes into an inactive state, that is, no energy is accumulated and the CF, F1, and F2 outputs are disabled.
+The ADE7761 contains an on-chip power supply monitor.
+The power supply $(V{\rm DD})$ is continuously monitored by the ADE7761.
+If the supply is less than 4 V \pm 5%, the ADE7761 goes into an inactive state, that is, no energy is accumulated and the CF, F1, and F2 outputs are disabled.
 This is useful to ensure correct device operation at power-up and during power-down.
-The power supply monitor has built-in hysteresis and filtering, which provides a high degree of immunity to false triggering due to noisy supplies.
+The power supply monitor has built-in hysteresis and filtering.
+This gives a high degree of immunity to false triggering due to noisy supplies.

-The power supply and decoupling for the part should be such that the ripple at V{DD} does not exceed 5 V ± 5% as specified for normal operation.
+The power supply and decoupling for the part should be such that the ripple at $V{\rm DD}$ does not exceed 5 V \pm 5% as specified for normal operation.